Marketers change sending domains for a variety of reasons, including:

 - Determine if you need to notify subscribers about the change.
 Some subscribers will have your old sending address in their address book, so it may be necessary to send an email notifying them of the change and encouraging them to add your new sending address to their address book.

-- Target active subscribers in the beginning, since positive engagement helps build trust in the new domain with mailbox providers.
+- Target active subscribers in the beginning, since positive engagement helps build trust in the new domain.

 - Double the sending volume every three to four days until you reach your maximum daily volume.